Sanjay1907/Sanjay1907/README.md

 </p>

 <p align="center">
-I'm a Software Engineering Student at Vellore Institute of Technology with a keen interest in technology and development.
+I'm a final year Software Engineering Student at Vellore Institute of Technology, Chennai with a keen interest in technology and development.
 </p>

 - 🔭 **Currently Working On**: A variety of exciting projects, focusing on Django applications and Android app development.